prakosodwika/Dashboard-sales-with-ai-chat/README.md

-# Sales Dashboard with Next.js & FastAPI + AI Chat
+# Sales Dashboard with Next.js & FastAPI + LLM

 ## Overview
 Your task is to build a simple, full-stack application featuring: